Suicide prevention focuses on community

-U.S. Air Force Senior Airman Leslie Gabriel, commander's support staff technician assigned to the 42d Medical Group, shares her story about the power of connection and family as part of the “Where I Belong” campaign at Maxwell Air Force Base, Ala., Aug.
+U.S. Air Force Airman 1st Class Alexia Lassin, contracting specialist, 42d Contracting Squadron, shares her story about the power of connection and family as part of the “Where I Belong” campaign at Maxwell Air Force Base, Ala., Aug.
 25, 2025.
 The campaign, led by the 42nd Air Base Wing Chaplain Corps, encourages Airmen and their families to build meaningful relationships, support one another, and bring awareness to mental health and suicide prevention.
 (U.S. Air Force video by Senior Airman Evan Porter)

 |Date Taken: